Skip to main content

 Additional configuration

 To customize the SDK behavior, create a kameleoon-client-swift.plist configuration file in the root directory of your Xcode project.
-For example:
+You can also download a sample configuration file.

 These are the keys you can set: